KartoffelMann1/le-fromage/pages/about.md

 ## Links
 The following links and resources were referred to in in the podcast audio:
+"The Belfast of North America": St Paul's Basilica and the Irish in Toronto"
 1. This sample site is based on [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), which can be used to build digital exhibits from scratch.
 2. A list of [places you can look for free, openly-licensed audio for your podcast](https://www.canva.com/design/DAEJvWSiST4/FaBJKdustUaRcDy-oPD1uQ/view)